krptn/krypton/README.md

 This module uses a custom Key Management System for AES-256 Keys.
 See [KMS](https://docs.krptn.dev/README-KMS.html) for more information.

 **Note:** we have considered using HSM as key management systems.
-However, we have decided that we will not implement HSMs because it would not be possible to withhold that cryptographic systems are only unlocked with correct credentials: this is because a HSM would happily provide the key to Krypton irrespective of whether the user of the web app has provided credentials.
+We, however, have decided that we will not integrate HSMs because it would be difficult to maintain Zero Knowledge security.

 Of course, all data is securely encrypted even if it is not via a HSM!